Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 ```

 ![eu4_colormap]({{ page.img_path }}color_map.png)
+_Color map applied_
 ![spain]({{ page.img_path }}col_map_spain.png)

 ## Creating borders from the province map

+![province_map]({{ page.img_path }}provinces.bmp)
+*Province map from EU4*

 EU4 provides a handmade voronoi diagram where each province has a unique color.
 We can compute the edges by checking each pixel's neighbors, if they do not share the same color than we have an edge.
-![province_map]({{ page.img_path }}provinces.bmp)

 ```cpp
 vec4 CreateTerrainBorders(){